mozilla-services/powerhose/docs/source/index.rst

 Example
 =======

-Here's a full example of library usage: we want to delegate some work to a specialized worker.
+Here's a full example of usage -- we want to delegate some work to a specialized worker.

 Let's create a function that just echoes back what was sent to it,